"What happens when our agency uses three procurement methods in one project?"

 Three different validations.
 Three different audiences.
 None of them substitutes for the others.
 The temptation in every rollout I have worked on is to declare victory after the first validation and let the other two slide.
 That is how systems become monuments.
 If you ship a transparency portal and only one of the three has happened, you have shipped a draft.
 If only two have happened, you have shipped beta.
 Three validations, in any order, is what shipping looks like.

-7. The July test
+5. The July test

 The 143 officers I worked with in April are now back in their agencies.
 Some are uploading regularly.
 Some have not logged in since.
+The next reporting cycle will tell me which is which.

 Continue Reading